Tashkurgan Tajik Autonomous County: Ethnic composition

-Tajiks make up a overwhelming majority of the county's population, with recent figures indicating they make up somewhere from 80.9% of the population, to 82.24%.
+Tajiks make up an overwhelming majority of the county's population, with recent figures indicating they make up somewhere from 80.9% of the population, to 82.24%.
 Other prominent ethnic groups include the Han Chinese, the Kyrgyz, and Uyghurs.

 In 1999, 6.28% of the population of Tashkurgan County was Han Chinese and 5.08% of the population was Uyghur.

-In 1995, the total population of Tashkurgan was 27,800, among them 84% Tajiks of Xinjiang, who speak the Sarikoli language, 4% Han and 12% other nationalities.
+In 1995, the total population of Tashkurgan was 27,800, among them 84% Pamiris of Xinjiang, who speak the Sarikoli language, 4% Han and 12% other nationalities.

 Economy

 Animal husbandry is the primary economic mode with agriculture.
 The well-known Dunbashi fat-tailed sheep (敦巴什大尾羊) are raised in the county as well as domestic yaks.
 Agricultural products include highland barley, wheat, and others.
 Mineral resources include iron, sulfur, asbestos, black jasper, and jade.
 In 2011, the county was considered relatively poor.
 90% of the residents were engaged in animal husbandry.

 The annual per capita disposable income in 2023 totaled ¥35,356 for the county's urban residents, and ¥11,998 for the county's rural residents.
 These figures increased 3.1% and 8.1%, respectively, from 2022.
 The unemployment rate in the county's urban area totaled less than 3%.

 In 2019, the county government reported that the county has 17 impoverished villages, and 893 households with 3682 people in poverty.

 The county has a sizable tourism industry, and received about 1.36 million tourists in 2023.

 Tashkurgan County hosts two international land ports: the Khunjerab Land Port at Khunjerab Pass, and the Karasu Land Port at Kulma Pass.